 "I second that," Adrian added.
 "How long is this going on for anyway?"

-"About two years, around the time I came out."
+"About a year and a half.
+Around the time I came out."

 Jessica shook her head and Jared knew that she hated gay bashers.
 "Did you tell your parents about her crap?"